William Lerach: Circle of Greed

 In March 2010, a book about Lerach's life and career was published.
 Circle of Greed: The Spectacular Rise and Fall of the Lawyer Who Brought Corporate America to its Knees was written by journalists Patrick Dillon and Carl M. Cannon.
 In the same month, Lerach and writer, Patrick Dillon appeared on KPBS-FM, the San Diego NPR affiliate, to discuss the book.

 Lerach and co-author, Patrick Dillon discussed the book on KPBS-FM in San Diego in March 2010.

-Consulting and Lecturing
+Consulting and lecturing

 In his post-law practice years, Lerach has regularly lectured in law school classes at the Univ of San Diego, Univ of CA-Berkeley, Univ of CA-San Diego in La Jolla and Univ of Southern California discussing his career and many epic battles fighting major corporate fraud and related matters.
 He has also lectured and been interviewed for many years on the financial crises facing many state pensions and, additionally, has served as a consultant re litigation in these matters.
-He has also delivered two compelling lectures describing the battle to recover billions in damages for slave labor and theft of assets during the Holocaust at UC San Diego's Great Hall and at their Geisel Library.
+He has also delivered two lectures describing the battle to recover billions in damages for slave labor and theft of assets during the Holocaust at UC San Diego's Great Hall and at their Geisel Library.